 Binders, coloured markers, a new lunchbox – and a face mask?
 Back-to-school shopping will be a little different for parents this school year.
 Many provinces are making masks mandatory for kids in Grades 4 and up, while younger children are also encouraged to wear a mask, as it’ll help stop the spread of the virus.
 Canadian government guidelines recommend a mask made of at least two layers of tightly-woven fabric – such as cotton or linen.
 It’s important their mask covers your child’s mouth and nose.

 If your child doesn’t already own a washable mask, there are plenty of options available in-store and online.
 Etsy sells a wide range of masks for kids, from gamer designs to donuts to unicorns.
-Masks are also available at stores like the Gap, Old Navy, and Peace Collective.
-Need more inspiration?
-Today’s Parent rounded up 55 super cute designs available in Canada.
-Send your child off to school with at least one mask and pack and an extra one in case of mishaps.
+Masks are available from a wide range of stores.

 Another way to help prepare your child to return to the classroom in September is to talk to them about the changes in safety protocols ahead of time.
 Encourage physical distancing and frequent handwashing for at least 20 seconds (about the amount of time it takes to sing “Happy Birthday” twice through).
 Pack hand sanitizer containing at least 60% alcohol in their school bag and encourage kids to apply a dime-sized amount only and rub hands until completely dry, especially after sneezing or coughing.
 If your child is sick, they should stay at home.